TypeScript Basics

 Abstract classes

-Define an abstract class in Typescript using the abstract
+Define an abstract class in Typescript using the

 keyword.
 Abstract classes are mainly for inheritance where other classes may derive from them.
 We cannot create an instance of an abstract class.